-Article History Abstract Accepted: 07 June 2024 Tomohon is a city located in North Sulawesi Province, which is unique Revised: 15 June 2024 in that it has no ocean but is flanked by two volcanic mountains, Published: 30 June 2024 Mount Lokon and Mahawu Mount.
+Article History Abstract Accepted: 07 June 2024 Tomohon is a city located in North Sulawesi Province, which is unique in that Revised: 15 June 2024 it has no ocean but is flanked by two volcanic mountains, Mount Lokon Published: 30 June 2024 and Mount Mahawu.
 Both mountains are still active, but are considered to provide fertility for agriculture and plantations for local residents.
-Mahawu Mount has been designated as a special interest tourist attraction, where infrastructure and facilities have been arranged by the local government.
+Mahawu Mount has been designated as a special interest tourist attraction, where the local government has arranged infrastructure and facilities.
 However, the availability of existing facilities does not guarantee good management of the area, there are still many things that need attention.
-The purpose of this study was to examine visitor perceptions of the management of Mahawu Mount tourist attraction facilities in Tomohon City.
+The purpose of this study was to examine visitor perceptions of the management of the Mahawu Mount tourist attraction facilities in Tomohon City.
 This research method uses a survey method conducted on 100 respondents who visit tourist sites.
 The research instruments used were questionnaires and observations.
-The Likert scale is used to categorize each question as well as the use of score interpretation to facilitate answers to respondents' assessments.
-The analysis used is descriptive using tables and percentages.
+The Likert scale is used to categorize each question, as well as the use of score interpretation to facilitate answers to respondents' assessments.
+The analysis used is descriptive, using tables and percentages.
 Keywords: Management, Mahawu Mount, Tourism Attraction, Tomohon

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This work is licensed under a $\underline{\text{Creative Commons Attribution-ShareAlike 4.0}}$ $\underline{\text{International License}}$